Why Visibility Beats Technical Skills for Security Career Growth

 Reality: Your most visible work advances your career.

-This is the thing about security careers—they're invisible by design.
+This is the problem with security careers: they’re invisible by design.

 The reward for all your brilliant work?
 Business as usual.
 Nothing blew up.
 No one panicked.